 Samples of blood and tissue are sent to a laboratory so that any bacteria present can be grown (cultured) identified.

 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is of little help and may be dangerous.
-If a large abscess, empyema, or other mass is present in the skull, removing spinal fluid during a spinal tap can cause the brain to shift down and be forced through a small natural opening in the tissue that divides the brain into compartments (called brain herniation Herniation: The Brain Under Pressure Head injuries that involve the brain are particularly concerning.
-Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more ).
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is of little help and may be dangerous.
+If a large abscess, empyema, or other mass is present in the skull, removing spinal fluid during a spinal tap can cause the brain to shift down and be forced through a small natural opening in the tissue that divides the brain into compartments (called brain herniation Herniation: The Brain Under Pressure ).
 The resulting damage can be fatal.

 Drainage of the pus

 In infants, a needle can sometimes be inserted directly into the abscess or empyema through a fontanelle (a soft spot between the skull bones) to drain the pus, relieve pressure, and help doctors make the diagnosis.

 Epidural abscesses and subdural empyemas must be drained surgically.
 If the infection occurred because of an abnormality in the sinuses or middle ear, the surgeon may need to repair the abnormality at the same time.

 Antibiotics (such as cefotaxime or ceftriaxone, metronidazole, and vancomycin) are given intravenously.